 It is the policy of the Rochester City School District to provide educational and employment opportunities without the regard to race, color, religion, creed, ethnicity, national origin, citizenship status, age, marital status, partnership status, disability, predisposing genetic characteristics, sexual orientation, gender (sex), military status, and to maintain an environment free of harassment on any of the above-noted grounds, including sexual harassment or retaliation.
-This policy is in accordance with Title VI and Title VII of the Civil Rights Act of 1964, Section 503 and Section 504 of the Rehabilitation Act of 1973, Fair Labor Standards Amendments of 1974, Immigration Reform and Control Act of 1973, Fair Labor Standards Amendments of 1974, Immigration Reform and Control Act of 1986, The Americans with Disabilities Act of 1990, Civil Rights Act of 1991, New York State and City Human Rights Laws and Provisions of Non-Discrimination in Collective Bargaining Agreements.
+This policy is in accordance with Title VI and Title VII of the Civil Rights Act of 1964, Section 503 and Section 504 of the Rehabilitation Act of 1973, Fair Labor Standards Amendments of 1974, Immigration Reform and Control Act of 1973, Fair Labor Standards Amendments of 1974, Rights Act of 1991, New York State and City Human Rights Laws and Provisions of Non-Discrimination in Collective Bargaining Agreements.